Okta Champions New Identity Security Standards and Unveils AI-Driven Tools

 While zero trust, segmentation, and other advanced tools can help, they don’t solve the challenges around phishing, identity theft, and credential stuffing.
 Organizations can significantly reduce the risk of unauthorized access and data breaches by implementing stringent identity verification processes, multi-factor authentication, and real-time monitoring.

-The recent announcement of Okta’s new identity security standards, integrations, and AI-driven tools can enhance security and reduce enterprise operational complexity.
+The recent announcement of the OpenID Foundation's working group devoted to developing a new identity security standards, as well as Okta's integrations, and AI-driven tools can enhance security and reduce enterprise operational complexity.
 At the recent Oktane event, the company’s identity conference, Todd McKinnon, CEO and Co-founder of Okta, discussed the announcement and started by looking at the evolving importance of identity in security.

 “Identity is who you are,” he said.
 “It’s your reflection in the world, both personally and professionally.
 It’s the entry point for the digital world—it determines what and when you can access it.
 It’s something that can make organizations more productive.
 It can make every interaction with technology faster, smarter, and more secure.”